Market

 The Board has appointed M/s.
 PRS & Associates, a firm of

-Company Secretaries in Practice to undertake the Secretarial
+Company Secretaries in Practice, to undertake the Secretarial

 Audit of the Company.
 The Secretarial Audit Report is annexed

-herewith as Annexure II.
+Annexure-II.
 The observations and comments

 appearing in the Secretarial Auditors’ Report are self-explanatory